The 10 best checking account bonuses for February 2023

 APY: 1.25%

 Our verdict: Good for those who want a wide range of banking products.
 Axos Bank’s checking account made our list for its stellar APY and $50 deposit.
-At 1.25% its Rewards Checking Account offers up to a 1.25% APY for eligible account holders that is more than 20x the national average.
+At 1.25% its Rewards Checking Account offers up to a 1.25% APY for eligible account holders, more than 20 times the national average.
 To qualify for the $100 cash bonus, account holders must open a new account by 11:59 p.m.
-PST on 3/31/2023 and have qualifying direct deposit(s) that total at least $1,500.00 within a single calendar month during the first three (3) calendar months your account is open, including the month in which your account was opened.
+PT on Mar.
+31, 2023, and have qualifying direct deposit(s) that total at least $1,500 within a single calendar month during the first three (3) calendar months your account is open, including the month in which your account was opened.
 All eligible awards will be delivered to your Rewards Checking account within 30 days following the 90-day waiting period.
 And your account must remain open for at least 180 days or an early closure fee of $100 may apply.

 4. Citizens Bank